oof-gg/example-react-components/README.md

 2. Word Flip Effect using GSAP `/src/components/Flipper.tsx`

 ## Demo
 Example of Parallax and Word Flip effect using GSAP.
-To see the real performance of GSAP, you can run the project and see the animations in action.
+To see the real performance of GSAP, you can run the project and see the animations in action.<br/>
 ![Parallax and Word Flip](/data/parallax-flipper.gif)

 ## Running the project